stanislaw/cantango_editor/README.md

 # CantangoEditor

+## Project ABANDONED (June 29, 2012)

+**I am not going to continue developing this project any further.
+If you liked it, and it serves you well for the purposes of configuring roles for Cantango permissions system - I would be glad to pass entire project repository to anyone, who is willing to take a lead on it.**

 Cantango Editor is a Rails mountable Engine providing web-interface for editing [CanTango](https://github.com/kristianmandrup/cantango) gem's permissions for any Rails 3 app.

 ## What it does